whlapinel/personal-budget-app/progress-log.md

+## 4/26/24
+- Successfully deployed using docker compose!!

 ## 4/20/24
 - Resumed work on this yesterday.
 Spent a lot of hours containerizing the app.
 FINALLY was able to run containers of the backend and frontend (separately).
 Still using the local mariadb server so next steps include pulling a mariadb image and mounting a volume for data persistence, then using docker-compose to create a multi-container application.
 Then I can finally deploy with (hopefully) relative ease compared with installing all the dependencies manually on the droplet.
 WOW I really struggled with that one.
 I probably should have done some really basic examples first.
 That's what impatience gets you.